PacoReinaCampo/MPSoC-DV/verification/uvm/book/user/chapters/chapter3.md

 endclass
 ```

-## Connecting the Driver and Sequencer
+## CONNECTING THE DRIVER AND SEQUENCER

 ### Basic Sequencer and Driver Interaction